DESIGN

 THE LOCATION

-The Philadelphia Museum of Art, an iconic landmark built in the early 1900s, boasts one of the nation’s most prestigious art collections and consistently ranks among the top 10 U.S. museums and top 50 worldwide.
+The Philadelphia Museum of Art, an iconic landmark dating back to the early 1900s, boasts one of the nation’s most prestigious art collections and consistently ranks among the top 10 U.S. museums and the top 50 worldwide.
 Drawing around 800,000 visitors annually, it has hosted numerous renowned exhibitions, including works by Armenian-American painter Arshile Gorky.
 Its grand steps gained fame in the movie Rocky.

 Perched atop Benjamin Franklin Parkway, the Museum serves as a gateway to Fairmount Park.
 Across from its north entrance, between Anne d’Harnoncourt and Kelly Drive, the Armenian Heritage Walk surrounds the repositioned Young Meher statue.
 This new space will feature a walkway, artwork stations, landscaping, and lighting.